Waxing Crescent on

 Moon before ascending node

-12 days after descending node on 8 January 2007 at 17:44 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 22 January 2007 at 13:00 in ♓ Pisces.
+12 days after descending node on 8 January 2007 at 17:44 in ♍ Virgo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 22 January 2007 at 13:00 in ♓ Pisces.

 Moon after southern standstill

-4 days since the previous standstill on 16 January 2007 at 22:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.448°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.501° at the point of next northern standstill on 29 January 2007 at 18:19 in ♊ Gemini.
+4 days since the last southern standstill on 16 January 2007 at 22:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.448° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.501° at the point of next northern standstill on 29 January 2007 at 18:19 in ♊ Gemini.

 Syzygy in 11 days